armytag/langs/speedlang23/grammar.md

 ## Nouns

 Nouns have direct and oblique cases.
 In regular (nominative) clauses, the direct case is used for intransitive subject and transitive agent, and the oblique case is used for transitive object.
-In (ergative) subclauses, the direct case is used for the transitive object, and the oblique case is used for intransitive subject and transitive object.
-In both kinds of clauses, the direct case is used for predicative nouns (the "object" of copular sentences), and the oblique case is used in possessive/genitive phrases and adpositional phrases.
+In (ergative) subclauses, the direct case is used for the transitive subject, and the oblique case is used for intransitive subject and transitive object.[^5]  In both kinds of clauses, the direct case is used for the "object" of copular sentences, and the oblique case is used in possessive/genitive phrases and adpositional phrases.

 | Definiteness      | Direct | Oblique |
 | :---              | :---   | :---    |